The True Difference Between Motorcycle Oil and Automotive Oil

 To some people, changing the oil in your car is just like changing the oil in your motorcycle.
 Just drain out the old oil, install a new oil filter, and pour in the desired amount of new oil and you're done.
 So when it comes time to change your motorcycle oil, why can't you use the same oil that you use in your car?
 Motorcycle oil and automotive oil look and feel the same so how could there be a difference between the two?

 These friction modifiers that are added to automotive oils are what cause serious damages when used in motorcycles.
 The friction modifiers clog the clutch plates in a motorcycle's transmission causing serious clutch slippage and disabling the motorcycle.
-You see, for motorcycles to be as compact as they are, they have to combine their engine and transmission into one casing.
+Motorcycles have to be as compact as possible and to do this, the engine and transmission have to be combined together into one casing.
 This means that everything is lubricated by only one type of oil including the valves, piston, transmission, and clutch.

 Motorcycles require very little and/or no friction modifiers to help improve clutch friction and to prevent clutch slippage.
 But to make up for this lack of friction modifiers, motorcycle oils use higher levels of anti-wear additives such as ZDDP, also known as phosphorous, to limit engine friction and wear.
 Since motorcycle oil has extra anti-wear additives and is lubricating so much more than automotive oil, you can expect to pay anywhere from $9 to $15 a quart.